publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch55/schI/m__us_usc_t49_s5505.md

             (C)  __Restrictions__  __.—__

-            For each fiscal year, a grant made available under this paragraph shall be $2,750,000 for each recipient.
+            For each fiscal year, a grant made available under this paragraph shall be not greater than $3,000,000 and not less than $1,500,000 per recipient.

             (D) __Matching requirements.—__